National

 Nova Scotia

-• 2,058 confirmed or probable cases in 2023.
+• There were 2,350 confirmed or probable cases in 2024.

-• Nova Scotia has consistently had the highest rate of Lyme disease in the country since the disease became nationally notifiable in 2009.
+• Nova Scotia has had the highest rate of Lyme disease in the country since the disease became nationally notifiable in 2009.

 • The provincial case definition changed in 2023 resulting in significantly higher case counts over previous years.